Non-Fiction Articles on Accelerated Reader

-When somebody asks you, what was the last thing you read, most of us will rack our brains for the name of the last book we read, or maybe even feel slightly disarmed that there hasn’t been a book in a while.
-Maybe we have been conditioned to thinking that reading is about “reading a story”, and possibly the conduit we are nurtured through when we first start school and picture books are read to us, and we are encouraged to “take one home”.
-Of course, that is not to say that non-fiction texts are not encouraged or included in the curriculum, because they are!
-Topics in Primary Schools will focus on a range of subjects and topic-based learning.
-There is a whole list of different types of Non-fiction text from discussion texts, explanatory texts, instructional texts, persuasion texts, non-chronological reports, recounts, there will be no shortage of genres for children to explore!
-As we all know the reading children experience will influence and support their writing and so ensuring that there is a range available in schools is important.
-However, books are costly, textbooks get updated and arguably fiction/story books may take precedence over the non-fiction counterparts.
+Of course, that’s not to say that non-fiction texts are not encouraged or included in the curriculum, because they are!
+Topics in primary schools will focus on a range of subjects and topic-based learning.
+Discussion texts, explanatory texts, instructional texts, persuasion texts, non-chronological reports, recounts… there’s no shortage of genres for children to explore!
+As we all know, the reading children experience will influence and support their writing – so ensuring that there’s a range available in schools is important.
+However, books are costly, textbooks get updated and often, fiction/story books may take precedence over their non-fiction counterparts.

-Non-Fiction Articles have become a popular additional resource to the Renaissance Solution in schools.
-There are 2,000 engaging non-fiction articles (labelled Accelerated Reader 360, and designed for a product only available in the US), covering dozens of topics from history, science, technology and culture available from schools’ Renaissance Home Page.
+Non-Fiction Articles on Accelerated Reader have become a popular additional resource to the Renaissance Solution in schools.
+There are 2,000 engaging non-fiction articles (labelled Accelerated Reader 360, and designed for a product only available in the US), covering dozens of topics – from history, science, technology and culture – available from schools’ Renaissance Place homepage.

-Due to their alignment with the US Accelerated Reader 360 programme please note that quizzes on articles do not currently earn the student points and are written in US English.
-Although this may be frustrating, it is also true to say that these articles are a valuable resource which many schools are using to supplement their Non-Fiction Resources.
+Due to their alignment with the US Accelerated Reader 360 Programme, unfortunately quizzes on these articles do not currently earn the student points and are written in US English.
+Although this may be frustrating, we know that these articles are a valuable resource that many schools are using to supplement their non-fiction selection.

 How do students access the articles?

-- Students have an Accelerated Reader Articles tile on their Home page.
-This tile directs them to a search and discovery area where they will find articles for their level, one level above and one level below.
+Students have an Accelerated Reader Articles tile on their homepage when they access Accelerated Reader.
+This tile directs them to a search and discovery area where they will find articles for their ATOS level, plus one level above and one level below.

 How can teachers see the articles that are available to students?

-- Currently the only way for teachers to preview the articles is by logging in as a student.
+Currently the only way for teachers to see the articles is by logging in as a student.
 You won’t see them on your teacher dashboard!

 Why would students read them if they don’t earn points?